red-data-tools/red_amber/doc/DataFrame.md

 ### `to_long(*keep_keys)`

-  Creates a 'long' (tidy) DataFrame from a 'wide' DataFrame.
+  Creates a 'long' (may be tidy) DataFrame from a 'wide' DataFrame.

   - Parameter `keep_keys` specifies the key names to keep.